smikhalevski/parallel-universe/README.md

 });
 ```

-`takeAck` returns an [`AckProtocol`](): a tuple of the available value and the acknowledgement callback.
-The consumer
+`takeAck` returns an [`AckProtocol`](https://smikhalevski.github.io/parallel-universe/modules.html#AckProtocol), a tuple
+of the available value and the acknowledgement callback.
+The consumer should call `ack` to notify the queue on weather
-should call `ack` to notify the queue on weather to remove the value from the queue or to retain it.
+to remove the value from the queue or to retain it.

 Acknowledge that the consumer can process the value, and the value must be removed from the queue: